matiasraisanen/weatherman/README.md

 Type desired city into the input field and click "Get weather".

-Use "Save city" to save the search.
+Use "Save city" to save the search into the user interface.

 Use "Clear saved" to empty the list of saved searches.